knockout/tko/README.md

 <!-- how it can house original KO monorepo, if the goal of TKO is not KO -->
 <!-- **TKO** houses the monorepo of [Knockout](https://github.com/knockout/knockout). -->
-**TKO** serves as a foundation for `Knockout 4` which goal is to become a drop-in replacement and a feature-rich expansion of already existing KnockoutJS (3+) while adhering new standarts and paradigms of web developmentent.
+**TKO** serves as a foundation for `Knockout 4` which goal is to become a drop-in replacement and a feature-rich expansion of already existing KnockoutJS (3+) while adhering new standards and paradigms of web developmentent.
 Its built on top of current KnockoutJS featurelist while being [mostly compatible](https://www.tko.io/3to4) with it, further about it and build differences at [download](#download) section.

 ### Download <a id="download"></a>